Andreescu, 19, overcomes shoulder injury to win Rogers Cup, US Open

 Felix Auger-Aliassime, 18, wisely withdrew from Roland Garros after hurting his groin en route to the finals of the Lyon 250.

-Felix and Bianca are part of a long list of Canadians with injuries:
+Felix and Bianca are part of a long list of Canadians with injuries in 2019:

 –Milos Raonic (knee, in addition to previous injuries all over his right side)